dreessen-n/volunteer_job_board/README.md

 ## For PROPOSAL:

-> see proposal_info folder with proposal info: proposal-README.md, ERD, and wireframe
+> see proposal_info folder with proposal info: proposal-README.md, ERD.png, and wireframe.pdf